 When and how can you file a protest?

 You can file a protest against an application up until the processing of the trademark application has been completed.
-If the protest is delivered after the trademark is registered, we will treat the protest as an objection to the registration.
+If the protest is delivered after the trademark is registered, we will treat the protest as an opposition to the registration.
 See below about this.

 The protest must be submitted in writing and be justified.
 The NIPO will assess the protest and decide if it affects the processing of the application or not.